Analysis of Knowledge Transfer in Kernel Regime: Introduction

+While the practical benefits of knowledge transfer in neural networks (e.g. via distillation) are beyond doubt, its theoretical justification remains almost completely unclear.
+Recently, Phuong and Lampert \cite{phuong19} made an attempt to analyze knowledge distillation in a simple model.
+In their setting, both the teacher and the student are \emph{linear} classifiers (although the student's weight vector is allowed a over-parametrized representation as a product of matrices).
+They give conditions under which the student's weight vector converges (approximately) to that of the teacher and derive consequences for generalization error.
+Crucially, their analysis is limited to linear networks.

+Knowledge transfer in neural networks and privileged information are related through a unified framework proposed in \cite{LopezPaz15}.
+In this work knowledge transfer in neural networks is examined from a theoretical perspective via casting that as a form of learning with privileged information.
+However, \cite{LopezPaz15} uses a heuristic argument for the effectiveness of knowledge transfer with respect to generalization error rather than a rigorous analysis.

+In our knowledge transfer analysis, we assume the so-called \emph{kernel regime}.
+A series of recent works, e.g., \cite{Arora19,DuH19,CaoG19a,mei2019mean} achieved breakthroughs in understanding how (infinitely) wide neural network training behaves in this regime, where the dynamics of training by gradient descent can be approximated by the dynamics of a linear system.
+We extend the repertoire of the methods that can be applied in such settings.

-We carry out the first theoretical analysis of distillation in the setting of a simple two--layer \emph{non--linear} neural network.
-Our analysis is carried out in the model underlying the exciting recent work that analyzes the dynamics of neural networks under the so--called \emph{kernel regime}, see \cite{Arora19, DuH19, CaoG19a, mei2019mean} and others.
-In this series of papers, it was shown that the behaviour of training by gradient descent (GD) in the limit of very wide neural networks can be approximated by \emph{linear system dynamics}.
+{\bf Contributions}: We carry out a theoretical analysis of knowledge transfer which consistently covers aspects of privileged information for non-linear neural networks.
+We situate ourselves in the recent line of work that analyzes the dynamics of neural networks under the kernel regime.
+It was shown that the behaviour of training by gradient descent (GD) in the limit of very wide neural networks can be approximated by \emph{linear system dynamics}.
 This is dubbed the \emph{kernel regime} because it was shown in \cite{JFH18} that a fixed kernel -- the \emph{neural tangent kernel} -- characterizes the behavior of fully-connected infinite width neural networks in this regime.

-In the same model and regime, we prove the first theoretical results on knowledge distillation for non-linear networks.
-Our framework is general enough to encompass Vapnik's notion of \emph{privileged information} and provides a unified analysis of \emph{generalized distillation} in the paradigm of \emph{machines teaching machines} as in \cite{LopezPaz15}.
-We give results on both what is learnt by the student network (in section~\ref{sec:learnt}) and also on the speed of convergence (in section~\ref{sec:speed}).
-Intriguingly, we also confirm theoretically, the \emph{lottery ticket hypothesis} \cite{FrankleC19}in this model and regime as a special case of our analysis (in section~\ref{sec:lottery}.
-We introduce novel techniques to make possible this analysis.
-We also carry out systematic experimental evaluation that confirms the theoretical analysis.